Is Russia running out of tanks?

 Summer and autumn 2024

-The Russian offensive that began in October 2023 gradually subsided, but their losses were still very high compared to earlier in the war.
+The Russian offensive that began in October 2023 gradually slowed down, but their losses were still very high compared to earlier in the war.

-In August-September 2024, we started to see a decrease in Russian tank losses, and they were down to a very low level.
+In August-September 2024, we began to see a decrease in Russian tank losses, and they were down to a very low level.

-I must admit that at that point, I seriously began to suspect that they were indeed having trouble getting more tanks.
+I must admit that at that time, I seriously began to suspect that they were indeed having trouble getting more tanks.
 Soldier losses were still high, but the tanks seemed to be fewer and fewer.
-Some days, we were down to just one tank per day, and the seven-day average was below 4 in the second week of September.
+Some days, we were down to a single tank per day, and the seven-day average was below 4 in the second week of September.

 But as you can see in the image spanning from July 1 to September 30, tank losses increased significantly again towards the end of September.